Hong Kong, China

 |GDP||253,513 (7.36 %) [2nd]|

 Hong Kong is a former British island outpost.
-It is a ‘Special Administrative Region’ rather than a province as it is working through fifty years of ‘two systems one country’ transitional period negotiated with the U.K..
-Its quasi-independence is clear from the retention of its own currency, the Hong Kong dollar ➚ which is pegged to the US dollar, and its own flag (a five petaled orchid).
+It is a very small ‘Special Administrative Region’ rather than a province as it is working through fifty years of ‘two systems one country’ transitional period negotiated with the U.K..
+Its quasi-independence is clear from the retention of its own currency, the Hong Kong dollar ➚ which is pegged to the US dollar, and its own flag (a five petaled flower of the orchid tree [Bauhinia ? blakeana]).
 The name ‘Hong Kong’ is based on the local Cantonese name for the island; the mandarin name is Xianggang meaning fragrant harbor.
 It is known colloquially as the Oriental Pearl and stands strategically on the Pearl River delta ➚ where vast amounts of sea trade passes to the main Chinese southern port of Guangzhou.
-It has steep mountains, with ‘The Peak’ (shan teng) (1,811 feet [552 meters] rising dramatically from the sea.
+It has steep mountains, with ‘The Peak’ (Shan teng) 1,811 feet [552 meters] rising dramatically from the sea.
 Much of the sea front and the airport sit on reclaimed land as there is so little flat land.
 The large town of Kowloon on the mainland, also part of Hong Kong, means 'nine dragons' (jiu long in mandarin Chinese) because it is built on nine hills.
-A transport link over the Pearl Estuary to Macau is due to open in late 2018.
-It will be the world's longest sea bridge and part tunnel under the busy shipping lanes.
+A transport link over the Pearl Estuary to Macau and Zhuhai opened in October 2018.
+It is currently the world's longest sea bridge and part tunnel under the busy shipping lanes.

 Night skyline of Victoria harbor, Hong Kong